Anti-Trump video shared by DeSantis campaign is 'homophobic', says conservative LGBT group - ExBulletin

 NEW YORK (AP) A prominent group that represents LGBT conservatives says a video shared by Ron DeSantis’ presidential campaign slams his rival Donald Trump for his past support of gay and transgender people who ventured into homophobic territory.

-The DeSantis War Room Twitter account shared the video Friday on the last day of June’s LGBTQ+ Pride Month which features footage of Trump at the Republican National Convention in 2016 saying he would do anything in my power to protect our LGBTQ citizens.
+The DeSantis War Room Twitter account shared the video last Friday of June’s LGBTQ+ Pride Month which features footage of Trump at the Republican National Convention in 2016 saying he would do anything in my power to protect our LGBTQ citizens.
 Trump had pledged to protect himself from terrorist attacks weeks after the shooting at Pulse Nightclub, a gay nightclub in Orlando, Florida, which was at the time the deadliest mass shooting in US history .

 The video then suddenly veers in a different direction, accompanied by dark, punchy music and footage of DeSantis, the Florida governor trailing Trump in the polls for the 2024 Republican presidential nomination.

-It’s making headlines that DeSantis signed the most extreme list of anti-trans laws in modern history and a draconian anti-trans restroom bill.
+It’s headline news that DeSantis has signed the most extreme list of anti-trans laws in modern history and a draconian anti-trans restroom bill.
 The images are pasted with images of muscular, shirtless men and several Hollywood actors, including Brad Pitt, seen wearing a leather mask from the movie Troy.

-To wrap up Pride month, let’s hear from the politician who did more than any other Republican to celebrate it, the DeSantis campaign tweeted.
+To wrap up Pride month, let’s hear from the politician who has done more than any other Republican to celebrate it,” the DeSantis campaign tweeted.

 The video drew immediate criticism from prominent LGBTQ+ Republicans, including Log Cabin Republicans, who bill themselves as the nation’s largest Republican organization dedicated to representing LGBT conservatives.

 Today’s message from the DeSantis War Room campaign is divisive and desperate.
-Republicans and other savvy conservatives know that Ron Desantis has alienated swing state voters and young voters, the group said in a tweet, adding that DeSantis’ extreme rhetoric has just strayed into territory. homophobic.
+Republicans and other savvy conservatives know that Ron Desantis has alienated swing state and younger voters,” the group said in a tweet, adding that DeSantis’ extreme rhetoric has just strayed into homophobic territory.

 The group said its rhetoric would undermine hard-won gains in critical races across the country.
 This old playbook has been tried in the past and failed many times.
-The post said DeSanti’s naive political positions are dangerous and politically stupid.
+The message stated that “DeSantis’ naïve political positions are dangerous and politically stupid.

 Jenner has accused the DeSantis campaign of using horribly divisive tactics!